LacunaSoftware/docs/docs.en-us/articles/rest-pki/core/integration/signature-sessions/background-processing.md

 [!include[Callback with background processing in dotnet - view](../../../../../../includes/rest-pki/core/signature-sessions/callback-background-processing-dotnet-view.md)]

 Notice how we render each list item differently based on each document's status.

+> [!NOTE]
+> No changes are needed to your app if you opt for the [Webhook flow](index.md#webhook-flow), since in this case there's no callback handling